This time of year, I start to get questions about where Tacoma and South Sound area families can head to go sledding or for snow play.

 Just want the kids to see some snow?
 Do it Yourself!
 Drive towards Crystal on 410 heading past Bonney Lake and Enumclaw.
 Before you get to Crystal Mountain, you will find several areas where you can pull off and make a snow angel and throw some snowballs.
 SFM safety note: My legal team wants you to know that I am NOT advising any sledding or similar activity in an ungroomed area, and that any of these spots could have hidden rocks, stumps, etc, so Consider yourself warned!
 Try the pull out view points/ picnic areas between Forest Service Road 72 and 73.
 PS I haven’t driven up here recently.
 If you have, and you can share a snow report, please do!

 If everything about snow play sounds fun except for the drive, you may want to check in with your parks department!
-We have info. about options from Metro Parks Tacoma below (you do Not have to be a Tacoma resident to participate).
-You may also want to check with your parks department if you live elsewhere.
+The link will take you to some options from Metro Parks Tacoma (you need not be a Tacoma resident to register).
+Your parks department likely has some, too.

 Local Ski Resort